Long ago and far away, on a planet called Schnabelia, in a time called 1963...

 I heaved myself up, I was stiff from sitting crosslegged; Gypsy Dave grabbed my forearm and gave me a boost.
 Elektra for her part seemed to float up as if she were a weightless spirit.
 She led the way to the rear of the apartment, through the kitchen, and I followed.

-We came out onto a second-floor wooden porch built onto the outside of the house, looking down on a dark garden.
+We came out onto a second-floor wooden porch, looking down on a dark garden.
 Trees billowed and waved and whispered in the starlight.
 There were a few mismatched chairs on the porch, a small wicker table.
 Elektra went to the rail and leaned on it.
-I went over next to her, but I didn’t lean on the rail, I’m a little afraid of heights, even though I've walked along the roofs of fifty-thousand hurtling train cars in my career, I'm still afraid.
+I went over next to her, but I didn’t lean on the rail, I’m a little afraid of heights – even though I've walked along the roofs of fifty-thousand hurtling train cars in my career, I'm still afraid.

 After a minute she turned and looked at me, her cigarette smoke trailing up into the night.